 So, it really depends on what kind of traveler you are and how much time you are willing to spend on dealing with redeeming rewards.

-The best cash back credit card for traveling
+The best cash back credit cards for traveling

-The winner for me as far as cash back travel credit cards is the Capital One Quicksilver credit card.
+The winners for me as far as cash back travel credit cards are the Capital One Quicksilver credit card and Citibank/Costco credit card.
 Any Capital One credit card will have the first four features listed below, but with the Quicksilver card you also get cash back.

 Let’s see why the Capital Once Quicksilver credit card is the cheapest and simplest credit card to use abroad: